Chapter 7 - How to capture the parallel port's output (PRN:, LPT1:, LPT2: ... LPT9:) and serial port's output (COM1: ... COM9:)

-Anyway, Printfil allows even to capture multiple parallel ports simultaneously on the same PC.
-To do so, you have to run different Printfil copies simultaneously on the PC, as described on Chapter 13, each one used to capture a single LPT port.
+Anyway, Printfil allows even to capture multiple parallel ports and serial ports simultaneously on the same PC.
+To do so, you have to run different Printfil copies simultaneously on the PC, as described on Chapter 13, each one used to capture a single LPT port or COM port.

-How to capture an LPT port in Mode 0
+Mode 0: How to capture an LPT port or COM port

-To capture an LPT port in Mode 0 (the default on 32/64 bit Windows systems) you just have to select it in the Configuration -> Standard Printfil's dialog (you can access it by right clicking the Printfil's trayed icon, in the bottom right corner, near the Windows clock)
+You just have to select the LPT port or COM port in the Configuration -> Standard Printfil's dialog (you can access it by right clicking the Printfil's trayed icon, in the bottom right corner, near the Windows clock)

 All this happens automatically.
 You only have to ensure that the "File to Check" field contains a valid file name.
 You can leave the default value, or you can setup it as (for example) [e:TEMP]\Printfil.txt, which makes the Printfil.txt file created in the temporary directory (TEMP) of the user who is actually running Printfil.

-To capture different parallel ports simultaneously, each Printfil copy running on the PC will have to redirect its own LPT port to a different temporary file (for exemple [e:TEMP]\LPT1.txt and [e:TEMP]\LPT9.txt) to avoid mixing or overwriting different print jobs.
+To capture different parallel ports and serial ports simultaneously, each Printfil copy running on the PC will have to redirect its own LPT port or COM port to a different temporary file (for example [e:TEMP]\LPT1.txt and [e:TEMP]\LPT9.txt) to avoid mixing or overwriting different print jobs.

 In this modes, to capture the LPT output you have to create the "Printfil" virtual printer, as described on the next chapter, then Printfil can automatically capture data sent to the LPT port you choose in its own configuration dialog.